VCCE/VCC/docs/UserGuide.md

  in the "MPI Config".
 Just move the "Slot Select" slider to the slot in which you have inserted the cart.

+ The Color Computer came with two kinds of cartridges.
+Most only contained rom images of programs that the Coco would run.
+This was typical of game and utility carts.
+VCC expects these to be stored as .ROM files.
+The other kind of cartridge contained peripheral hardware in addition to rom.
+VCC requires these to be custom .DLL files written specifically for it.
- VCC comes with several *custom* ROM carts:
+ VCC comes with several of these DLL carts:

 - FD-502 Disk Controller (fd502.dll) - Standard Tandy FD-502 Disk
-    controller with an DECB ROM installed.
+  controller.

 - Hard Drive Controller (harddisk.dll) - An emulation of the a typical MFM HD controller.

 - SuperIDE Hard Drive Controller (SuperIDE.dll) - An emulation of Cloud9's "SuperIDE" HD w/CF cards.

 - Becker Port Cart - A custom designed cart of the "Becker Port" for use with DriveWire4.

 - Orchestra90cc (orch90.dll) - An emulation of the Tandy Orchestra90cc
   cart.

-- RamDisk (ramdisk.dll) -- An emulation of a 512k RAM card similar
+- RamDisk (ramdisk.dll) - An emulation of a 512k RAM card similar
   to those made by Disto.

-- Game Master Cart (GMC.dll) -- An emulation of John Linville's "Game Master Cart" "\*"=Not currently working or questionable results, but being worked on.
+- Game Master Cart (GMC.dll) - An emulation of John Linville's "Game Master Cart" "\*"=Not currently working or questionable results, but being worked on.

-- Rs232 Pak (acia.dll) -- An emulation of RS Deluxe RS232 cart
+- Rs232 Pak (acia.dll) - An emulation of RS Deluxe RS232 cart

  Several of these carts require an external ROM image to run (included).
 The ROMs should *autoload* when the modules are inserted